-Dr. Durgesh Chandel is a Software Research Scientist in the Resolution Enhancement Technologies (RET) team at Intel Corporation, and a former a Postdoctoral Associate in the Gas Turbine Laboratory (GTL) at MIT.
+Dr. Durgesh Chandel is a Senior Data Scientist at Magnite Inc., and a former Postdoctoral Associate in the Gas Turbine Laboratory (GTL) at MIT where she attended LEAPS workshops.
 Her postdoctoral research focused on the integrated aero-propulsive system design for NASA’s sustainable civil aircraft concept under the CHEETA (Center for Highly-Efficient Electrical Technologies for Aircraft) program.
 Durgesh obtained her Ph.D. in Aerospace Engineering and Mechanics from the University of Minnesota.
-Her doctoral research focused on hypersonic nonequilibrium flows with application to spacecraft atmospheric entry missions.
+Her doctoral research focused on hypersonic nonequilibrium flows with application to NASA's spacecraft atmospheric entry missions.
+Durgesh is passionate about empowering women and minorities in STEM globally and also co-faciliated LEAPS course with Dr. Rigos.
+Durgesh also conducts workshops to promote Aerospace higher education along with her team of 25 volunteers and is a right candidate as an instructor to grow Epistimi further.
+Durgesh brings plethora of exposure and expertise from a range of technical and cultural environments she has grown in starting from India to Germany to USA.

 Dr. Durgesh Chandel